 [Think you have what it takes to be a cop?
 Download a veteran police officer’s list of the 10 questions you need to ask yourself first.]

-what is a cadet?
+What is a police cadet?

 First of all, let’s explore the role of a police cadet.
 Cadet programs are essentially an entrée into law enforcement via an apprenticeship program for people between the age of 18 and 21, although the age requirement varies.
 Cadet programs are designed to transition enrollees into jobs as police officers.